-- A single point of contact that ensures consistent message; - Using the Investment Enabling Group for the various relevant agencies to support the project; - Supporting the investment by negotiating through policies and procedures; - Responding in a timely manner; - Providing accurate information; - Not 'overpromising'; - Treating all dealings with the investor as commercial in confidence; - Respecting an investor's innovative business ideas by not putting an investor's unique idea out to tender; - Not releasing any information to the public without the investor's express agreement; - Providing advice and support through local processes.
+- A single point of contact that ensures consistent message; - Establishing an 'Investment Enabling' group of the various relevant agencies to support the project; - Supporting the investment by negotiating through policies and procedures; - Responding in a timely manner; - Providing accurate information; - Not 'overpromising'; - Treating all dealings with the investor as commercial in confidence; - Respecting an investor's innovative business ideas by not putting an investor's unique idea out to tender; - Not releasing any information to the public without the investor's express agreement; - Providing advice and support through local processes.

 As in the past, Enterprise St Helena's business development team will be the initial point of contact for investors.
-Enterprise St Helena will coordinate the relationship with the investor, including information dispensing, information gathering and feedback.
-Enterprise St Helena will issue the enquiry form to potential investors, maintain the investor log, and provide information updates to the Investment Enabling Group and Economic Development Committee, where an application is forthcoming.
+Enterprise St Helena (typically the Private Sector Development Manager) will coordinate the relationship with the investor, including information dispensing, information gathering and feedback.
+Enterprise St Helena will issue the enquiry form to potential investors, maintain the investor log, and provide information updates to the Investment Enabling Group, where an application is forthcoming.